-When a pain that has been a constant companion for many years… leaves… it gets your attention.
+When a pain that has been a constant companion for many years… suddenly leaves… it gets your attention!

-Every since my herniated disk back surgery 6 years ago (L5-S1 in the low back between lumbar and sacrum), I’ve noticed that my left sacroiliac (SI) joint has been “grinding.”
+Ever since my herniated disk back surgery in 1999 (L5-S1 in the low back between lumbar and sacrum), I’ve noticed that my left sacroiliac (SI) joint has been “grinding.”
 It felt that way during stretches, and the joint would sometimes “stick” in a painful way.
 I’ve cared for my back with yoga and stretches.
 Yet, this particular area continued to be a problem, although not enough to keep me from any activities.

 It surprised me, frankly.
 Might even call it shock.
 How could this be?
 I had already processed those memories.
 So I started tapping, first on the shock, and then just on whatever was coming to me.
 I tapped while Mike worked.
 I kept tapping, patting, and speaking whatever was coming to mind.